 Conclusion: Shutterstock vs Adobe Stock

-Shutterstock is a giant in stock photography that has been slowly losing in popularity, while Adobe Stock caught up to it in just 5 years.
-While both stock photo agencies offer images for just a few cents, Adobe Stock has been innovating and it’s paying off!
+Shutterstock is a giant in stock photography that has slowly lost in popularity, while Adobe Stock caught up to it in just 5 years.
+While both stock photo agencies offer images for just a few cents, Adobe Stock has been innovating, and it’s paying off!
 I recommend Adobe Stock.

 - Shutterstock is the best for people who want a great variety of stock photos for a decently low price.
 With 360+ million images in the library, Shutterstock can supercharge any business.
 Examples: businesses, bloggers, individuals.
 Try Shutterstock »